PabloGarcimartin/smart_tron/README.md

-# smart_tron
+#SmartCurve
-Game style curve fever to try an IA
+Curve Fever to kill everyone with IA